LLNL/benchpark/docs/add-a-system-config.rst

 one that has an existing configuration already.
 Existing system configurations are listed in the table in :doc:`system-list`.

+.. note:
+  TODO: example with x86 to show "similarity"

 If you are running on a system with an accelerator, find an existing system with the same accelerator vendor, and then secondarily, if you can, match the actual accererator.